1956 Grand Canyon mid-air collision: National Historic Landmark

-Dramatizations
+In popular culture

 In 2006, the story of this disaster was covered in the third season of the History Channel program UFO Files.
 The episode, entitled "Black Box UFO Secrets", contained the Universal Newsreel footage of the accident narrated by Ed Herlihy.

-In 2010, the story of the disaster, along with other mid-air collisions, was featured on the eighth season of the National Geographic Channel show Mayday (also known as Air Emergency and Air Crash Investigation).
-The special episode is entitled "System Breakdown".
+In 2009, the story of the disaster, along with other mid-air collisions, was featured on the eighth season of the National Geographic Channel show Mayday (also known as Air Emergency, Air Crash Investigation and Air Disasters).
+The episode is entitled "System Breakdown" or "Grand Canyon" (Mayday, Season 8, episode 1, first broadcast 10 June 2009; Air Disasters, season 4, episode 6, first broadcast June 8, 2014).
 In 2013, an episode from the twelfth season, entitled "Grand Canyon Disaster", also featured this accident.

 It is featured in season 1, episode 5, of the TV show Why Planes Crash, in an episode called "Collision Course".

 In 2015, the first season of Mysteries at the National Parks on the Travel Channel, in the series' seventh episode, "Portal To The Underworld," the crash was also featured and was mentioned as being a "supernatural event."

-In 2014, the Smithsonian channel show "Air Disasters" episode 4 season 6 covered the event and investigation in episode "Grand Canyon".
+The disaster figures in Tony Hillerman's 2004 novel, Skeleton Man.